SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 Container permissions only apply for delegated access and not for app-only access, because a user context is required.

-> [!NOTE]
+> [!IMPORTANT]
-> The calling user creating a new container via delegated calls is automatically assigned the owner role.
+> The calling user creating a new container via delegated calls is automatically assigned the Owner role.

 |  Role   |                                                                                 Description                                                                                 |
 | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |